Paper Folding Patterns for Commercial Printing

 See images to the right to better understand the names of the folds.
 Or, see paper folding in action in the video below.

 While most of the marketing materials you see fall in the common 'standard' paper fold category, the possibilities really are endless - you're only limited by your imagination.
-Paper can be scored and folded in some pretty crazy shapes and sizes.
+Paper can be scored and folded into some pretty crazy shapes and sizes.
 Plus, creative folding can be a great way to stand out from the crowd with your next marketing piece.

 A wonderful source for ideas on creative folding is Trish Witkowski - the self-proclaimed "Folding Fanatic".
 Check out her website at www.foldfactory.com